solliancenet/dp-203-v2/Instructions/Labs/10/README.md

     ---|---|---
     1 | RND_ID | Identifies an object that will be created.
 In our case, it's the `TEMP_ID_76` internal table.
     2 | ON | Specifies the location (nodes or distributions) where the operation will occur. `AllDistributions` means here the operation will be performed on each of the 60 distributions of the SQL pool.
 The operation will be a SQL operation (specified via `<sql_operations>`) that will create the  `TEMP_ID_76` table.
-    3 | SHUFFLE_MOVE | The list of shuffle columns contains only one column which is `CustomerId` (specified via `<suffle_columns>`).
+    3 | SHUFFLE_MOVE | The list of shuffle columns contains only one column which is `CustomerId` (specified via `<shuffle_columns>`).
 The values will be distributed to the hash owning distributions and saved locally in the `TEMP_ID_76` tables.
 The operation will output an estimated number of 41265.25 rows (specified via `<operation_cost>`).
 According to the same section, the average resulting row size is 13 bytes.
     4 | RETURN | Data resulting from the shuffle operation will be collected from all distributions (see `<location>`) by querying the internal temporary table `TEMP_ID_76`.
     5 | ON | The `TEMP_ID_76` will be deleted from all distributions.